Java, Groovy, Clojure

 2022 04 01 groovy

 Of course, Groovy is not a perfect tool for every application.
 Great in script-like, Groovy is not necessarily equally useful in normal, production coding.
-While dynamic typing gives you a productivity boost, it slows down refactoring afterwards when writing code.
+While dynamic typing gives you a productivity boost, it slows down refactoring afterward when writing code.
 That is a huge drawback if you have dozens of classes in a project tangled by dependencies.

 Expressions and Statements